wp-plugins/timezonecalculator/readme.txt

 == Changelog ==

+= 2.41 =

+* fixed a bug with Ajax-update functionality in a SSL-environment.
+Thanks to huyz who has mentioned this in the forum http://wordpress.org/support/topic/plugin-generalstats-makes-https-call-to-admin-ajax-even-if-site-is-http
+* adopted Admin Header Clock to WordPress 3.2 Admin Menu

 = 2.40 =

 * revised the security model (replaced option `Allow anonymous Ajax Refresh Requests` with `All users can view timezones` and added the option `Capability to view timezones` to define the capability of a certain user to access the timezones)